MoneyLego/cosmos.network/content/articles/what-is-a-validator.md

 ---
 title: What is a Validator?
-description: This is the description for the article about all the things we know
+description: Validators are special actors in the network responsible for adding new blocks of transactions to the blockchain.
 alt: Article 10
 author:
   name: SAMUEL L. IPSUM